sylvain-01/Python_Apps/hangman_game/README.md

 # Hangman Game

-python projects - games & apps.
+Python Projects - Games & Apps.

 Simple python game that you can play from the terminal